department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/translation-work/spanish-translation-process.md

 - The bilingual copy editor makes any changes in the Drupal node.
 If there are questions or concerns, they should work with the State Department to come to a solution.
 - The bilingual copy editor comments in the ticket that the page is ready to be reviewed.
 - The copy editor reviews the changes, publishes the page, and comments in the ticket.
 - The CAIA PM opens a [Public Websites intake form](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=jilladams%2CFranECross&labels=Public+Websites%2CNeeds+refining&projects=&template=public-websites-intake.yml&title=PW+intake%3A+%3CType+of+Request%3E+from+%3CTeam%3E) for the team to add a Spanish toggle and set up the left nav on the page.
+Include the Spanish left nav content that the State Department provided when initially sending back the translation.

 ## After a translated page is published
 - Once the page is live with the Spanish toggle, the CAIA PM adds it to the [list of translated pages on VA.gov](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/sitewide-content/translation-work/list%20of%20translated%20pages.md).